SchBenedikt/search-engine/README.md

 docker run -p 5000:5000 ghcr.io/schbenedikt/search-engine:latest
 ```

-This will start the Flask application, and it will be accessible at `http://localhost:5000`.
+This will start the Flask application using Gunicorn as the WSGI server, and it will be accessible at `http://localhost:5000`.

 ### Pulling the Docker Image